blakeamtech/blake-email-sender/README.md

 ## Overview

+It began with compiling my own writings and responses to posts.
+I then employed the OpenAI API to create a synthetic dataset of emails and replies, with the replies engineered to mimic my writing style.

+Next, I fine-tuned an OpenAI model on these email-response pairs and developed a bot capable of generating email responses that sound like me.

+I integrated the Gmail API to enable the app to send emails from my account.

+The code for generating synthetic data and fine-tuning is included, so you can develop your own model to generate email responses in your voice.

+This approach could also be adapted for Discord or Slack bots to automate replies to direct messages.
+As part of Eisenhower’s matrix of prioritization, which encourages us to delegate tasks wherever possible, AI can be used to handle repetitive communication tasks.

 This Python-based application leverages Streamlit, the Gmail API, and OpenAI's powerful models to provide an interactive platform for automating email responses and managing chats.
 It offers a dynamic interface for real-time email communication and conversation management with AI-enhanced capabilities.

 ## Features